September 4, 2023

 - You have a _TAG_ASSISTANT cookie

 If any of these conditions are met, the badge will appear.
-Usually, the X handles all of that but if it fails, you will need to manually remove the gtm_debug parameter, delete the cookie and further navigate on your website to lose the tag assistant referrer.
+Usually, the “Finish” button handles all of that.
+Still, if it fails, you must manually remove the gtm_debug parameter, delete the cookie, and further navigate on your website to lose the tag assistant referrer.

-If you are having issues with the GTM preview mode in general (it’s not working for some reason), take a look at this guide.
+If you are having issues with the GTM preview mode in general (it’s not working for some reason), take a look at the guide linked above.

 11 COMMENTS